AngeloLongano/graph_analytics_movie_dataset/Readme.md

 ## for permission problem on data dir (probably only wsl users)
 """
-sudo chmod -R 777 data
+sudo chmod -R 777 import_to_docker
 """
 ## Cities
 The dataset is picked from https://grouplens.org/datasets/movielens/latest/